Probing the initial longitudinal density profile and electromagnetic field in ultrarelativistic heavy-ion collisions with heavy quarks: Spacetime evolution of the QGP and the electromagnetic field

 where $K$ is an overall normalization factor determined by the soft particle yield in different collision systems, $(x,y)$ represents the transverse plane, and $\eta_s$ is the spacetime rapidity.
 The total weight function $W(x,y,\eta_{s})$ is defined as

-where $W_\mathrm{N}$ represents the weight contributed by wounded nucleons, $n_\text{BC}$ represents contributions from binary collisions~\cite{Jiang:2021ajc}, and the collision hardness parameter $\alpha$ measures the relative contributions between the two.
+where $W_\mathrm{N}$ represents the weight contributed by wounded nucleons, $n_\text{BC}$ represents contributions from binary collisions~\cite{Jiang:2021ajc}, and the collision hardness parameter $\alpha$ measures the relative contributions between them.
 Following our recent studies~\cite{Jiang:2021foj,Jiang:2021ajc}, the asymmetric distribution with respect to the beam axis is introduced into $W_\text{N}$ as

 in which $T_1$ and $T_2$, containing the nucleon-nucleon inelastic scattering cross section $\sigma_\text{NN}$, are the density distribution of participant nucleons from the two colliding nuclei traveling in the positive and negative $z$ directions respectively~\cite{Jiang:2021ajc}; and $H_t\tan (\eta_s/\eta_t)$ reflects the strength of imbalance between particle emission in the forward and backward spacetime rapidities ($\eta_s$) along the direction of impact parameter ($\textbf{b}$).
 In the present work, we adopt $H_{t}=3.9$ for 10-80\% Au+Au collisions at $\snn=200$~GeV and $H_{t}=0.70$ for 10-40\% Pb+Pb collisions at $\snn=5.02$~TeV; $\eta_{t}=8.0$ is used for both systems.
 These values have been adjusted in Ref.~\cite{Jiang:2021ajc} for a satisfactory description of the soft hadron $v_1$ in their corresponding collision systems.
 Additionally, in Eq.~(\ref{eq:ekw}), a function